nikhil15041993/AWS/README.md

 * Step 09.
 Add Private Subnet in Private Route Table

 * Step 10.
 Launch EC2 in this VPC & Validate your Connection

+## Step 01.
+Create a VPC

+Login to your AWS Console.
+Create your VPC with Valid CIDR and name. eg : 10.0.0.0/16

+## Step 02.
+Create 2 Public Subnet & Create 2 Private Subnet

+Click Subnet and create your Subnet with:
+Public Subnet 1 and Public Subnet 2 valid Name & VPC.
+Valid Subnet range which is valid IPv4 CIDR Block. ( range may be 10.0.1.0/24 10.0.2.0/24 )
+Repeat steps 2 & 3, with Private Subnet too.